usnistgov/oscal-deep-diff/README.md

 # OSCAL Deep Diff

 OSCAL Deep Diff is a CLI application and library that can produce schema-agnostic comparisons of JSON artifacts.
-This tool was developed to compare [OSCAL](https://pages.nist.gov/OSCAL/) artifacts.
+The purpose of this tool is to compare [OSCAL](https://pages.nist.gov/OSCAL/) artifacts.

 ## Usage